Back to Blog

 The first research step is identifying where your target customers congregate on Reddit.
 Most market segments have established communities where relevant discussions happen regularly.

-Start with three to five subreddits where your target customers are likely to participate.
-You can expand from there as your research reveals related communities.
+Start with 3-5 subreddits where your target customers participate.
+Expand as your research reveals related communities through sidebar links and cross-posts.

 Collecting Self-Identification Data